-On average across Kansas, five people are killed or injured in alcohol- or drug-related crashes each day - and the crashes tend to be more severe.
+On average across Kansas, three people are injured every day and someone is killed every four days in alcohol- or drug-related crashes - and the crashes tend to be more severe.

 Vehicle occupants in alcohol- or other drug-related crashes are more than 2 1/2 times more likely to be injured or killed than those involved in crashes in which alcohol or other drugs were not a factor, according to KDOT, which tracks all crashes in the state.